What is a menstrual cup and how do I insert one?

 - If you have given birth vaginally

 People under 30 years old who have not had a vaginal birth should use smaller cups.
-Larger cups often work best for people over 30 years old who have given birth vaginally and if they have a heavier period.
+Larger cups often work best for people over 30 years old who have given birth vaginally.
 We love this “cup quiz” that will help you narrow your choices!

 How to insert a menstrual cup

-- To insert the cup, you’ll first need to wash your hands thoroughly and wet the cup’s rim with water.
-Wetting the rim will reduce friction with insertion and make the application more comfortable.
+- To insert the cup, you’ll first need to wash your hands and wet the rim of the cup with water.
+Wetting the rim will reduce friction with insertion and make application more comfortable.
 You can also use a small bit of lube (here are some of our favorites).

 - Once you’ve done this, fold the menstrual cup in half.
-You can insert the cup while on the toilet or stand with one leg propped up on the toilet or side of the tub, whatever position feels best for you where your pelvic floor is most relaxed.
+You can insert the cup while on the toilet, or stand with one leg propped up on the toilet or side of the tub, whatever position feels best for you.
+We want your pelvic floor relaxed.

 - Next, insert the cup into your vagina with the rim facing upward.

-- Release the cup once inserted fully.
+- Release the cup once fully inserted.
 The cup should form a seal via suction that will prevent leakage and collect menstrual blood.

-- You should not feel the cup once inserted.
+- You should not feel the cup once inserted and fully open.
 You should also be able to perform daily activities and move freely without discomfort or leakage.

 How to insert a menstrual cup without pain

-To insert the cup without pain, try putting your feet on a squatty potty or stand with one leg propped up on the toilet or side of the tub.
+To insert the cup without pain, find a comfortable position for you.
+Put your feet on a squatty potty or stand with one leg propped up on the toilet or side of the tub.
 You’ll want to insert into the vaginal canal when your pelvic floor muscles are relaxed.
 Try getting into a deep squat position and bear down as if you’re having a bowel movement.
 If needed, exhale upon insertion like you’re blowing out birthday candles.

 How far to insert a menstrual cup

-Once inside, the top should be open and not still folded.
-Unlike a tampon, nothing should be “sticking out.”
+Once inside, the top should be open and not folded.
+Unlike a tampon, the stem of the cup should not be sticking out of the vaginal opening.
 Also unlike a traditional tampon, the cup will be lower in the vagina.